BioinfoNet/MyFirstFork/README.md

 # My First Fork
 Fork this repository and make changes to the README

-Name:
+Name: Boniface Muganda

-Instituition:
+Instituition: icipe

-i am at the OpenScienceKE to ...
+i am at the OpenScienceKE to ... : meet new people